 Definition of Dark Reaction

-The dark reaction can define as the bio-synthetic phase or carbon reduction phase, which fix the atmospheric carbon dioxide into useful compounds like glucose.
-These reactions occur in the stroma of chloroplast that encircles the thylakoid sacs.
+The dark reaction refers to the bio-synthetic phase or carbon reduction phase, which fix the atmospheric carbon dioxide into useful compounds like glucose.
+It occurs in the stroma of the chloroplast, which encircles the thylakoid sacs.
 The Calvin cycle uses ATP and NADPH from the light reaction to form sugars.
-The conversion of CO2 into sugar requires three phases:
+The conversion of CO2 into sugar goes through three phases:

 - Carbon fixation

 It occurs in the stroma.
 The light reaction of photosynthesis produces ATP and NADPH that collectively initiate Calvin’s cycle and releases ADP, Pi and NADP+ that is again utilized by the cells to form high energy molecules during the light reaction.

 With his co-workers at the University of California, Melvin Calvin used the radioactive isotope of carbon (carbon14) to trace the pathway.
 In his research, Calvin suspended chlorella first in water and then subjected it to sunlight.
 Later, he labelled it with carbon-14 (a radioactive carbon).